Skip to main content

 # Place .env next to runlayer.yaml or in current directory

-uvx runlayer deploy --secret <admin-key> --host <runlayer-url>
+uvx runlayer deploy --host <runlayer-url>

 # From specific .env file

-uvx runlayer deploy --secret <admin-key> --host <runlayer-url> --env-file .env.prod
+uvx runlayer deploy --host <runlayer-url> --env-file .env.prod

-• RUNLAYER_BASE_URL - Your deployment’s public URL: https://your-platform.com/api/v1/proxy/hosted/{deployment_id}
+• DEPLOYMENT_URL - Your deployment’s public URL: https://your-platform.com/api/v1/proxy/hosted/{deployment_id}

 This allows your service to know its own public endpoint and construct URLs that route back through Runlayer’s infrastructure.
-Backend Placeholder Replacement: Use $$RUNLAYER_BASE_URL (double dollar sign) as a placeholder in your YAML configuration.
+Backend Placeholder Replacement: Use $$DEPLOYMENT_URL (double dollar sign) as a placeholder in your YAML configuration.
 The backend replaces this at deployment time with your deployment’s actual public URL.
 Example:

 service: